blackfalcon/box-ordinal-technique/readme.md

 See example [http://box-ordinal.herokuapp.com/](http://box-ordinal.herokuapp.com/)

 ##What does it do?
 What was pretty awesome about Jordan's example was how the elements reordered depending on the user's device experience.
 Nice.
 Reading up on the techniques used in [W3Schools](http://www.w3schools.com/cssref/css3_pr_box-ordinal-group.asp) I recreated the example in a much simpler light.

+##Run the app
+Clone the app to your directory, a `.rvmrc.example` file is included in the project.
+To use a RVM sandbox, run `cp .rvmrc.example .rvmrc` and edit the name of the sandbox if needed.

 ##Progressive enhancement meets adaptive design
 The key feature that makes this work is a combination of ``flexbox`` and ``box-ordinal-group``.
 Where we get progressive, all browsers that support these featured also support ``@media`` queries.